Reverse Engineering The Jobhunt

 What you can do to improve your odds:

-• Reflect on previous unrelated work experience and see if you can identify skills relevant to the job you are applying to.
+- Reflect on previous unrelated work experience and see if you can identify skills relevant to the job you are applying to.
 For example, I was a fitness trainer before I got into software engineering, so I often stood in front of groups.
 As a result, I’m pretty comfortable with public speaking.
+Things like these are good to include, even if they're not directly tech related, but make sure it really adds something to your profile.

 Look at your profile: